top of page

 FREQUENTLY ASKED QUESTIONS

 • Can I have a sheep transported to me?
 Yes!
-We have several trusted livestock transportation companies we have used and trust to have your sheep arrive safely anywhere in the continental US.
+We have several trusted livestock transportation companies we have used or our customers have used that will ensure your sheep arrive safely anywhere in the continental US.

 • Are rams dangerous?
 They absolutely can be.
 We advise never turning your back on a ram and never petting a ram as it can make them more comfortable with your presence and see you as competition.
 Wethers (castrated rams) make excellent pets and snugglers, but give your rams space and respect.

 • Do you do any disease testing?
 Yes!
-We test for Johne's as well as OPP.
+We test for Johne's as well as OPP every two years.
 Copies of negative results available upon request.

-• Why aren't both breeds the same price?
+• Why are some sheep more expensive?
 Harlequins are far more rare than babydolls and therefore usually bring a higher price.
+Similarly, spotted genetics are much more rare in babydolls and therefore are more expensive.

 • Do you sell bottle baby lambs?
 We will never intentionally turn a lamb into a bottle baby and only offer lambs as bottle babies if mom and/or baby are having difficulties nursing on their own.